rphadol/linuxServerConfiguration/README.md

 9. Exit from user "postgres" by typing exit

+## Install virtual environment, Flask and the project's dependencies
+1. Install pip, the tool for installing Python packages: $ sudo apt-get install python-pip.
+2. If virtualenv is not installed, use pip to install it using the following command: $ sudo pip install virtualenv.
+3. Move to the catalog folder: $ cd /var/www/catalog.
+Then create a new virtual environment with the following command: $ sudo virtualenv venv.
+4. Activate the virtual environment: $ source venv/bin/activate.
+5. Change permissions to the virtual environment folder: $ sudo chmod -R 777 venv.
+6. Install Flask: $ pip install Flask.
+7. Install all the other project's dependencies: $ pip install bleach httplib2 request oauth2client sqlalchemy python-psycopg2.
+(You may need to use sudo for pip installation)

 ## Install git, clone and setup your Catalog App project.
 1. Install Git using sudo apt-get install git
 2. Use cd /var/www to move to the /var/www directory